-Information about the total amount of fuel used by the manufacturing industries was obtained from the National Energy Authority and adjusted by EA (see Annex I).
+Information on the total amount of fuel used by the manufacturing industries was obtained from the NEA and adjusted by EA (see Annex I).
 The total fuel consumption per fuel type can be seen in Table 3.3.
 The sales statistics for the manufacturing industry (as adjusted by EA) are given for the sector as a total.
-They do not specify the fuel consumption by the different industrial sources.
-This division is made by EA on basis of the reported fuel use by all major industrial plants falling under law no. 65/2007 (metal production, cement) and from green accounts submitted by the industry in accordance with regulation 851/2002 for industry not falling under law no. 65/2007.
-There is thus a given total, which the usage in the different sectors must sum up to.
-Fuel consumption in the fishmeal industry from 1990 to 2002 was estimated from production statistics, but the numbers for 2003 to 2011 are based on data provided by the industry (application for free allowances under the ETS for the years 2005 to 2010, information from the Icelandic Association of Fishmeal Manufacturers for 2003, 2004 and 2011).
+There is thus a given total, which the usage in the different subcategories must sum up to.
+The sales statistics do not specify the fuel consumption by the different industrial sources.
+This division is made by the EA on basis of the reported fuel use by all major industrial plants that fall under law no. 70/2012 on Climate Change (metal production, cement) and from green accounts submitted by the industry in accordance with regulation 851/2002 for industry not falling under law no. 70/2012.
+Fuel consumption in the fishmeal industry from 1990 to 2002 was estimated from production statistics, but the numbers for 2003 to 2012 are based on data provided by the industry (application for free allowances under the EU Emissions Trading System (EU ETS) for the years 2005 to 2010, information from the Icelandic Association of Fishmeal Manufacturers for 2003, 2004 and 2011 and 2012).
 The difference between the given total for the sector and the sum of the fuel use of the reporting industrial facilities are categorized as 1A2f other non-specified industry.
 Emissions are calculated by multiplying energy use with a pollutant specific emission factor.
 Emissions from fuel use in the ferroalloys production is reported under 1A2a.
-Emissions from the cement industry and the mineral wool production are reported under 1A2fi.
+Emissions from the cement industry (the single operating cement plant was closed down in 2011) and the mineral wool production are reported under 1A2fi.
 For PAH4, emissions from the mineral wool production are not estimated, and for dioxin, emissions from the cement industry are reported under industrial processes (2A1).